 5. Garbage City

 Cost: Taxi to Saint Samaan the Tanner.
-We recommend hiring a local guides starting from $15 USD.
+We recommend hiring a local guide starting from $15 USD.

 6. Coptic Cairo

 Founded in the 6th century B.C.
 Coptic Cairo is an interesting place to visit.
-The oldest church, mosque, and synagogue in Egypt is within 1km of each other.
+The oldest church, mosque, and synagogue in Egypt are within 1km of each other.
 Don’t miss the Hanging Church, the Ben Ezra Synagogue, the Mosque of Amr ibn al-As, the Church of St. Sergius and Bacchus, and the Coptic Cemetery.
 If museums interest you, the Coptic Museum has Coptic art and historic pieces from the earliest days of Christianity within Egypt.

 Cost: Entry tickets for the Coptic Museum are 40 E£ for adults and 20 E£ for students.

 7. Felucca Ride

 A beautiful way to experience the Nile is to sail on a traditional felucca.
 The easiest place to hire a felucca is along the water in downtown Cairo or in Maadi.
 Go out for a few hours during the day or catch an afternoon ride for sunset.

 Cost: Hire the entire boat for 30 – 40 E£ per hour.